4383/governance/goals/proposed/remove-eventlet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As Python 3.12 will be a supported runtime in the next coming
-Openstack series, the support issue should be quickly fixed.
+OpenStack series, the support issue should be quickly fixed.

 So, In short terms Eventlet itself should be fixed first.